A charming traditional lakeside hotel, with a modern spa, fine food and excellent adventure activities”

 Extra Beds Available

-Family dining room for under 12s, though older children can eat in the Gourmet Restaurant if they prefer.
+Family dining room for under 12s, though older children can eat in the Gourmet Restaurant if they prefer

-Children will enjoy swimming in the pool (access 8.30 to 6pm only).
+- Swimming in the pool (access 8.30 to 6pm only)

 - La Piedra Recreation Centre, 15 minutes away, has canopy slides, rope rappelling, climbing, hanging bridges, labyrinths, tunnels, tree houses & trampolines

 Hotel Correntoso is at the northernmost end of Lake Nahuel Huapi in the national park of the same name, just west of the popular upmarket town of Villa la Angostura, about 80km from Bariloche in the Argentine Patagonian lake district.

 Bariloche airport receives several flights daily from Buenos Aires (2 hours), and it’s around an hour’s drive to Correntoso from here.
 Click on the links below for a list of airlines serving this airport.